hopefulTex/bfAssembler-Dart/README.md

 - Install Dart from https://dart.dev/get-dart
 - Clone this repository
 - cd into repository
-- exectute "dart run bin/translator.dart -i infilename -o outfilename" without the quotes
+- Exectute "dart run bin/translator.dart -i infilename -o outfilename" without the quotes

 ## How To Run Machine